Understanding Heart Failure | Abbott

 Take an important step toward taking control of your heart failure.
 Take action early.
 Subscribe to our newsletter to understand and explore treatment options and find the right specialist and clinic to support your goal of a healthier heart.

-How do You Know if You Have Heart Failure or Your Heart Failure is Getting Worse?
+How Do You Know if You Have Heart Failure or Your Heart Failure Is Getting Worse?

 There are several important symptoms to watch for:5